Dave-team/Knowledge-base/Social.md

 ## Listening
 - Cornerstone to this is being present.
 Good listeners never interrupt – they just wait and remember what they want to say next.
 Allow others to interrupts you – the point is to make others feel right.
+- Use verbal acknowledgment that you listen
+  - “Interesting”
+  - “Sounds cool”
+  - “Yes, go on”
+  - "Seriously?"
+  - "Tell me more"
+- Use nonverbal acknowledgment that you listen
+  - “Nodding”
+  - “mmmmm” / “uhuh”
+- Ask follow-up questions to keep people talking?
+  - “How did that make you feel?”
+  - “And then what?”
+  - “What were you thinking when that happened?”
 - Rephrase what they said
 - Reflect feeling.
 Reflect to them how they’re feeling.
 ‘I’m done with school!’ > ‘You’re frustrated’
 - Encourage people to talk about themselves.